Actinium-project/Actinium-ng/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Actinium Core for Windows.
+Below are some notes on how to build Actiniun for Windows.

-The options known to work for building Actinium Core on Windows are:
+The options known to work for building Actinium on Windows are:

 * On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Ubuntu Bionic 18.04 is required and is the platform used to build the Actinium Core Windows release binaries.
+Ubuntu Bionic 18.04 is required and is the platform used to build the Actinium Windows release binaries.
 * On Windows, using [Windows
 Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and the Mingw-w64 cross compiler tool chain.
 * On Windows, using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).
 See [README.md](/build_msvc/README.md).